bofh69/langgen/README.md

 The names can be nouns and proper names.

 ### Viewers
-A viewer can answer questions such as if it can see an Actor.
+A viewer can answer questions such as if it can see an Object.

-### Actors
+### Objects
-An Actor is a Named Object and also a Viewer.
+An Object is a Named Object and also a Viewer.

 ### Template Texts
 A template text is a string like this: